tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 ### Adjusting benefits

-The benefit of a `Pattern` is an integer value indicating the benfit of matching the pattern.
+The benefit of a `Pattern` is an integer value indicating the benefit of matching the pattern.
 It determines the priorities of patterns inside the pattern rewrite driver.
 A pattern with a higher benefit is applied before one with a lower benefit.